Tan Aik Huang

 Datuk Tan Aik Huang (陳奕芳 (Chén Yìfāng), born 14 February 1946) is a Malaysian retired badminton player noted for his footwork and patience.
 He was a former All England Open champion, having won the men's singles title in 1966.
 Tan was a member of four Malaysian Thomas Cup (men's international) teams including its world champion team of 1967.
 He also won numerous major international singles titles during the mid- and late 1960s including the Danish Open, the US Open, the Canadian Open, the Malaysian Open and the Singapore Open.
 Additionally, Tan holds the distinction of being the first Malaysian shuttler in the Commonwealth Games to win gold medals in two individual events.
-He is the elder brother of Tan Aik Mong.
+He is the elder brother of former national badminton player Tan Aik Mong.
+Alongside Wong Peng Soon and Eddy Choong, he is the only Malaysian to have won both the Thomas Cup and All England singles titles.

 Early life

-Tan was born on 14 February 1946, in Singapore, but grew up in Penang.
+Tan was born on 14 February 1946 in Singapore and later relocated to Penang with his family during his childhood.
 He is the son of Tan Cheng Hoe, who formerly held the position of vice-president in the Penang Badminton Association.
 He had a younger brother named Aik Mong, who was also a national badminton player.
 Tan received his primary education at Pykett Methodist School and later attended Methodist High School.
 His interest in badminton began in 1957, when he was 11 years old and started training under the guidance of Penang's veteran player Lee Peng Joo.
 A year later, in 1958, his father took him to watch the Malayan Open held in Penang.
 There, he was so inspired by the high level of play by the top foreign players that he decided to pursue badminton more seriously.

 Tan's talent began to shine through as he won the boys' under 14 singles and doubles titles in the Penang Combined School Championships.
 By 1961, he had already become the champion in the boys' under 19 category and took part in the first Asian Badminton Confederation Championships where he was the runner-up in the schoolboys doubles event.
 Tan continued to impress at the junior level, winning the 1962 Penang boys' singles and doubles titles and eventually gaining promotion to senior status.
 He also won the first three edition of the Malaysian Schools Open's singles titles from 1963 to 1965.